 50 AI terms every beginner should know

-Artificial intelligence (AI) is a field filled with technical terms.
+From edge AI computing to reinforcement learning, artificial intelligence (AI) is a field filled with technical terms.
 It can be difficult to pin down exactly what a term means, particularly if you don’t work directly with data every day.

 That’s why we’ve created a glossary of 50 AI terms that frequently come up in discussions about AI and machine learning.
 If you can lock down these basics, you should be able to hold your own in any discussion about machine learning.
 Let’s run through them in alphabetical order.